-ANNUAL GENERAL MEETING
+Grievance procedure

+The grievance procedure below applies to disputes under these Rules between:

+a Member and another Member;

+a Member and the Committee;

+a Member and the Association.

+A Member must not initiate a grievance procedure in relation to a matter that is the subject of a disciplinary procedure until the disciplinary procedure has been completed.

+Parties must attempt to resolve the dispute

+The parties to a dispute must attempt to resolve the dispute between themselves within 14 days of the dispute coming to the attention of each party.

+Appointment of mediator

+If the parties to a dispute are unable to resolve the dispute between themselves within the time required by Rule 5.4, the parties must within 10 days:

+notify the Committee of the dispute; and

+agree to or request the appointment of a mediator; and

+attempt in good faith to settle the dispute by mediation.

+The mediator must be:

+a person chosen by agreement between the parties; or

+in the absence of agreement:

+if the dispute is between a Member and another Member - a person appointed by the Committee; or

+if the dispute is between a Member and the Committee or the Association - a person appointed or employed by the Dispute Settlement Centre of Victoria.

+A mediator appointed by the Committee may be a Member or former Member of the Association but in any case must not be a person who:

+has a personal interest in the dispute; or

+is biased in favour of or against any party.

+Mediation process

+The mediator to the dispute, in conducting the mediation, must:

+give each party every opportunity to be heard; and

+allow due consideration by all parties of any written statement submitted by any party; and

+ensure that natural justice is accorded to the parties throughout the mediation process.

+The mediator must not determine the dispute.

+Failure to resolve dispute by mediation

+If the mediation process does not resolve the dispute, the parties may seek to resolve the dispute in accordance with the Associations Act or otherwise at law.

+Meetings of Members

+Annual General Meetings

-8. (1) 5.4The Association shall in each calendar year convene an annual general meeting of its members.
+The Association shall in each calendar year convene an Annual General Meeting of its Members.

-(2) The annual general meeting shall be held on such day as the Committee determines.
+The Annual General Meeting shall be held on such day as the Committee determines.

-(3) The annual general meeting shall be specified as such in the notice convening it.
+The Annual General Meeting shall be specified as such in the notice convening it.

-(4) The ordinary business of the annual general meeting shall be-
+The ordinary business of the Annual General Meeting shall be:

-(a) to confirm the minutes of the last preceding annual general meeting and of any general meeting held since that meeting;
+to confirm the minutes of the last preceding Annual General Meeting and of any General Meeting held since that meeting;

-(b) to receive from the Committee reports upon the transactions of the Association during the last preceding financial year;
+to receive from the Committee reports upon the transactions of the Association during the last preceding Financial Year;

-(c) to elect officers of the Association and the ordinary members of the Committee; and
+to elect officers of the Association and the Ordinary Members of the Committee; and

-(d) to receive and consider the statement submitted by the Association in accordance with section 30(3) of the Act.
+to receive and consider the financial statements submitted by the Association.

-(5) The annual general meeting may transact special business of which notice is given in accordance with these Rules.
+The Annual General Meeting may transact special business of which notice is given in accordance with these Rules.

-(6) The annual general meeting shall be in addition to any other general meetings that may be held in the same year.
+The Annual General Meeting shall be in addition to any other General Meetings that may be held in the same year.

-SPECIAL GENERAL MEETINGS
+Special General Meetings

-9. All general meetings other than the annual general meeting shall be called special general meetings.
+All General Meetings other than the Annual General Meeting shall be called Special General Meetings.

-10. (1) The Committee may, whenever it thinks fit, convene a special general meeting of the Association and, where, but for this sub-clause, more than fifteen months would elapse between annual general meetings, shall convene a special general meeting before the expiration of that period.
+The Committee may, whenever it thinks fit, convene a Special General Meeting of the Association and, where, but for this Rule, more than fifteen months would elapse between Annual General Meetings, shall convene a Special General Meeting before the expiration of that period.

-(2) The Committee shall, on the requisition in writing of members representing not less than 5 per cent of the total number of members, convene a special general meeting of the Association.
+The Committee shall, on the requisition in writing of Members representing not less than 5 per cent of the total number of Members, convene a Special General Meeting of the Association.